-One of my favorite lean Six Sigma tools is called a SIPOC diagram.
 The SIPOC is one of the most valuable tools in the Operational Excellence toolbox.
 It typically can be completed in less than an hour and helps us understand who our customer is and how the value flows through our process.
+It provides a high-level, end-to-end picture of the process that your team is looking to improve.

 What is a SIPOC?